1emreyesil/FDS_Final_Project/README.md

 ## Files Overview
 - `main.ipynb`: This is the main notebook containing the solutions to the project, along with a command to install the required packages.
 - `dataset (Folder)`: This folder include the dataset csv files that we used in our porject.
+- `main.rar`: This rar file is the main.ipynb file's zipped file.
+Our ipynb file is large, if you have any problem to download, you can use this file.

 ## Project Abstract: Depression Detection Using Behavioral Data and PHQ4 Score